vfarcic/devops24/manuscript/08-jenkins-cd.md

 The important part of the stage is the `post` section that'll rollback the `upgrade` if one of the tests fail.
 This is the part where we're ignoring GitOps principles.
 The chances that those tests will fail are very low.
 The new release was already tests and containers guarantee that our applications will behave the same in any environment.
 The tests we're running in this pipeline are more like sanity checks, than some kind of a deep validation.
 Even if tests do fail, we'd need to change the version of the Chart to the previous value, and push it back to the repository.
 That would trigger yet another build that would perform another upgrade, only this time to the previous release.
 Instead, we're rolling back directly inside the pipeline assuming that someone will fix the issue soonafter and initiate another upgrade that will contain the correction.

+W> ## A note to minishift users
+W>
+W> We already created a Route as a substitute for Ingress.
+Since, from now on, we're only updating the *go-demo-5* application while preserving the related Service, there's no need to add the `oc create route` command to the pipeline.

 As you can see, we're only partially applying GitOps principles.
 In my opinion, they make sense in some cases, and do not in others.
 It's up to you to decide whether you'll go towards full GitOps, or, like me, adopt it only partially.

 Now, let's create *Jenkinsfile* with the correct address, and push it.